awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-additional-cli-commands.md

 ### Example: A trail that does not log AWS Key Management Service events<a name="configuring-event-selector-example-kms"></a>

-The following example creates an event selector for a trail named *TrailName* to include read\-only and write\-only management events, but exclude AWS Key Management Service \(AWS KMS\) events\.
+The following example creates an event selector for a trail named *TrailName* to include read\-only and write\-only management events, but to exclude AWS Key Management Service \(AWS KMS\) events\.
 Because AWS KMS events are treated as management events, and there can be a high volume of them, they can have a substantial impact on your CloudTrail bill if you have more than one trail that captures management events\.
-The user in this example has elected to exclude AWS KMS events from every trail except for one\.
+The user in this example has chosen to exclude AWS KMS events from every trail except for one\.
 To exclude an event source, add `ExcludeManagementEventSources` to your event selectors, and specify an event source in the string value\.
 In this release, you can exclude events from `kms.amazonaws.com`\.

 To start logging AWS KMS events to a trail again, pass an empty string as the value of `ExcludeManagementEventSources`\.